Preamble

 To run decontam-score-viz with the example data use the following command:

-The example output is a .qzv file, can be found here and can be visualized on the qiime servers
+The example output is a .qzv file, can be found here and can be visualized locally via https://view.qiime2.org/

-The third action in the q2-Decontam workflow is decontam-remove.
-This action removes features whose Decontam Scores fall below a user defined threshold.
-Those features are treated as contaminants and removed from the feature table and the representative sequences table mentioned previously to assist in accurate, contaminant free downstream processing within the qiime environment such as phylogenetic tree generation.
+To remove the contaminant features use the filter-table actions.
+The code below, specifically the --p-where flag, utilizes SQLite syntax to filter features or samples.
+The code below removes features whose decontam scores fall below a user defined threshold, in this case 0.1.
+To change the desired threshold, augment the 0.1 in the shown command to any value between 0-1.
+Those features that fall below the aforementioned threshold are treated as contaminants and removed from the feature table and the representative sequences table to assist in accurate, contaminant free downstream processing within the QIIME 2 environment such as phylogenetic tree generation.
+For more information on the filter-features plugin please visit their dedicated page here.

 This will output two files the filtered feature table and the representative sequence table free of contaminants, and can be found here and here respectively.

-Please feel free to reach out to me at it you have ny further questions!
+Please feel free to reach out to me at it you have any further questions!